- ICC VATICAN PROSECUTION

 Blum v.
 Holder is a federal lawsuit challenging the Animal Enterprise Terrorism Act (AETA) as an unconstitutional infringement on free speech.
 The plaintiffs are five longtime animal rights activists whose advocacy work has been chilled due to fear of being prosecuted as a terrorist under the AETA.

 On August 5, 2014 Plaintiffs filed their Petition for Writ of Certiorari with the Supreme Court of the United States.
-The government has received an extension until October 6, 2014 to file its response.
+After an extension of time the government filed its opposition on October 6, 2014.